smaht-dac/git-lambda-layer/README.md

 ## How the build works

-The build runs entirely inside `public.ecr.aws/lambda/python:3.12` — the same image AWS uses for the Python 3.12 runtime — so every binary is compiled for and linked against the exact same Amazon Linux 2023 environment.
+`build.sh` launches a Docker container using `public.ecr.aws/lambda/python:3.12` — the same image AWS uses for the Python 3.12 runtime — and runs `build_layer.sh` inside it.
+Building inside the runtime image guarantees every binary is compiled for and linked against the exact same Amazon Linux 2023 environment.

-Key steps in `build.sh`:
+Key steps in `build_layer.sh`:

-1. Install `git`, `openssh`, and `patchelf` via `dnf`
+1. Install `git`, `openssh-clients`, `patchelf`, `zip`, and `findutils` via `dnf`
-2. Copy `git`, `ssh`, and the `git-core` helper binaries to a staging directory
+2. Copy `git`, `ssh`, and related binaries to a staging directory; rename the git ELF to `git.real` and place a wrapper script at `git` that sets `GIT_EXEC_PATH=/opt/libexec/git-core` (see layer structure below)
+3. Copy `/usr/libexec/git-core/` helpers to `libexec/git-core/`
-3. Discover all shared library dependencies via `ldd` (two transitive passes)
-4. Copy needed `.so` files to `staging/lib/` (glibc-family libs are excluded — they are guaranteed present in the Lambda runtime)
+4. Discover all shared library dependencies via a single `ldd` pass across all staged ELFs; copy `.so` files and SONAME symlinks to `lib/` (glibc-family libs are excluded — they are guaranteed present in the Lambda runtime)
-5. Use `patchelf --set-rpath /opt/lib` on every ELF binary so the dynamic linker finds the bundled libs at runtime without requiring `LD_LIBRARY_PATH`
+5. Run `patchelf --set-rpath /opt/lib` on every ELF binary so the dynamic linker finds the bundled libs at runtime without requiring `LD_LIBRARY_PATH`
 6. Verify no "not found" entries remain in `ldd` output, then zip

 ## Layer structure

 ```
 bin/
+  git              # wrapper script — sets GIT_EXEC_PATH, execs git.real
+  git.real         # actual git ELF binary (RPATH=/opt/lib)
-  git, ssh, ssh-add, ssh-agent, ssh-keygen, ssh-keyscan, scp
+  ssh, ssh-add, ssh-agent, ssh-keygen, ssh-keyscan, scp
   git-receive-pack, git-upload-pack, git-upload-archive
 lib/
   libcurl.so.4, libssl.so.3, libcrypto.so.3, libpcre2-8.so.0,